amnona/EZCalour/README.md

 1d.
 If you have a GNPS data file (see [here](https://github.com/amnona/gnps-calour) for instructions), you can supply this file in the GNPS file field, in order to get GNPS annotations for each metabolite

-2. Filter the samples of interest using "Filter" in the "Samples" tab
+### 2. Filter the samples of interest
+Select "Filter" in the "Samples" tab, select the values you want to keep (or throw away using the "negate" checkbox)

-3. Cluster features (so similar behaving features will be close to each other) using "Cluster" in the "Features" tab
+### 3. Cluster features (so similar behaving features will be close to each other)
+Select "Cluster" in the "Features" tab.
+You can also enter a minimal threshold for keeping features (i.e. throw away features with reads sum over all samples < threshold).

-4. Plot
+### 4. Plot an interactive heatmap
+Select the plot button at the bottom.

+You can choose a sample field to sort by, as well as bars for the x and y axis

+Keyboard shortcuts for the heatmap are described [here](http://biocore.github.io/calour/generated/calour.heatmap.plot.html#calour.heatmap.plot)